nelson-wpwang/FOXY/README.md

 3.After that, test the modle by inputting "./darknet detect cfg/yolo.cfg yolo.weights data/dog.jpg", it will show the result the detecting the iamge dog.jpg.
 If you want to test my data, just change the path of photo in darknet.py and then run it

+4.To run the prediction part, just enter the prediction file and run the 542Projectgbr file. note the csv file and the python must be at the same directory.